Day trips from Salerno

 By car: About 1 hour’s drive to the Vesuvius National Park parking area near the trailhead.

-By public transport: Train from Salerno to Naples, then Circumvesuviana train towards Ercolano or Pompeii, followed by a local bus or taxi to the park entrance.
+By public transport: Train from Salerno to Naples, then Circumvesuviana train towards Ercolano or Pompeii, followed by a bus or taxi to the park entrance.

-Check weather conditions before you go, and guided tours are also available for a fuller experience.
+Tickets for the hike should be purchased in advance to avoid queues.
+Check weather conditions, and guided tours are available for a fuller experience.